Are Environmentally-Friendly Cryptocurrencies and NFTs Achievable?

 Β

-As cryptocurrencies have no centralized authority, many – Bitcoin and Ethereum for example – use proof-of-work (PoW), β€œa decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the system”, to validate transactions and mine new tokens.
+As cryptocurrencies have no centralized authority, many β Bitcoin and Ethereum for example β use proof-of-work (PoW), βa decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the systemβ, to validate transactions and mine new tokens.

 In order for every transaction and blockchain to be verified and the security maintained, huge amounts of computational power is needed to continuously run the software and keep all activities in check.
 And, to power all these machines, huge quantities of energy derived from burning fossil fuels is thus required.

-β€œThe blockchain does not become more energy efficient as it grows in popularity.” — Lili Cariou, The β€œCrypto-” Carbon Crisis: Can CryptoArt and NFTs Be Sustainable?
+βThe blockchain does not become more energy efficient as it grows in popularity.βΒ β Lili Cariou, The βCrypto-β Carbon Crisis: Can CryptoArt and NFTs Be Sustainable?

-According to Digiconomist, β€œa single Bitcoin transaction uses 2,106.37 kilowatt-hours of electricity”, which is equivalent to the amount of power consumed by the average American household over roughly 72 days.
-Based on the Bitcoin Energy Consumption Index, Bitcoin’s annual footprints are the following: 97.14 Mt of carbon dioxide emissions, 204.50 TWh of electricity, and 29.46 kt of electronic waste.
+According to Digiconomist, βa single Bitcoin transaction uses 2,106.37 kilowatt-hours of electricityβ, which is equivalent to the amount of power consumed by the average American household over roughly 72 days.
+Based on the Bitcoin Energy Consumption Index, Bitcoinβs annual footprints are the following: 97.14 Mt of carbon dioxide emissions, 204.50 TWh of electricity, and 29.46 kt of electronic waste.

-proof-of-stake (PoS) is a mechanism seeking to solve the issue of intensive energy usage from PoW by substituting computational power with staking.
-As defined by coinbase, β€œstaking is the process of actively participating in transaction validation…On these blockchains, anyone with a minimum-required balance of a specific cryptocurrency can validate transactions and earn Staking rewards.”
-This method, along with proof-of-history, proof-of-elapsed-time, proof-of-burn, proof-of-capacity, and so on, require less computing power as compared to the proof-of-work method that is currently being used.
+Is it possible for the validation process of cryptocurrencies to be less energy intensive and to have a smaller environmental footprint?
+Since proof-of-work is known to require copious amounts of energy, power, and electricity, all while producing huge amounts of waste and pollution in the process, alternative methods of validation are being considered.
+For instance, proof-of-stake (PoS) is a mechanism seeking to solve the issue of intensive energy usage from PoW by substituting computational power with staking.
+As defined by coinbase, βstaking is the process of actively participating in transaction validationβ¦On these blockchains, anyone with a minimum-required balance of a specific cryptocurrency can validate transactions and earn Staking rewards.β This method, along with proof-of-history, proof-of-elapsed-time, proof-of-burn, proof-of-capacity, and so on, require less computing power as compared to the proof-of-work method that is currently being used.

-Moving on to NFTs–
+Moving on to NFTsβΒ

 What is all the rage about?
 Why are people buying images of digital apes and cryptokitties for thousands of dollars?
 What purpose do NFTs serve in the current world, and in the so-called metaverse?
 What are the environmental impacts and concerns surrounding all this?

-NFTs, or non-fungible tokens, according to the Investopedia definition, are β€œunique cryptographic tokens that exist on a blockchain and cannot be replicated”.
+NFTs, or non-fungible tokens, according to the Investopedia definition, are βunique cryptographic tokens that exist on a blockchain and cannot be replicatedβ.
 They are digital representations of physical assets such as artwork, music, videos, real-estate, and much more, and have their own unique identification to show proof of ownership as well as history of all transfers.
 This quality of NFTs makes it so that ownership of such collectibles are unique and exclusive.
 Perhaps this is the selling point of NFTs, the rareness and potential of such investments.

 Similar to cryptocurrencies, NFTs are also based on blockchains.
 However, unlike cryptocurrencies, NFTs are non-fungible, meaning that they cannot be traded one for another in equal value.
 The blockchain identification validates each ownership, but as we have discussed earlier, this verification process is energy intensive and takes a toll on our planet.Β

-So, why are people interested in buying NFTs, when you aren’t buying and owning the physical copy but rather the digital representation of it in blockchain form?
+So, why are people interested in buying NFTs, when you arenβt buying and owning the physical copy but rather the digital representation of it in blockchain form?
 Some purchase NFTs as a way to collect artwork, and others buy them for the potential they might have in the future, in an even more digitized world.

-β€œThis alleged scarcity, combined with the speculative crypto-hype-bubble-startup-craze β€” has fueled the CryptoArt market, as well as a booming general NFT Rare Collectibles market.” — Memo Akten, The Unreasonable Ecological Cost of #CryptoArt (Part 1)
+βThis alleged scarcity, combined with the speculative crypto-hype-bubble-startup-craze β has fueled the CryptoArt market, as well as a booming general NFT Rare Collectibles market.βΒ β Memo Akten, The Unreasonable Ecological Cost of #CryptoArt (Part 1)

-market efficiency and identity management.
+As of now, the main reason people buy NFTs might be for its market efficiency and identity management.
 Since NFTs are digital representations of physical items and assets, blockchain takes away the need for agents, simplifying the process as sellers and buyers can connect directly.
 Furthermore, the unique blockchain on each NFT acts as an extra step of security and verification of authenticity and purchasing history.
-But, we can’t look away from the ecological impacts; the numbers are staggering.
+But, we canβt look away from the ecological impacts; the numbers are staggering.

 One NFT is involved in many transactions, such as minting (creating something entirely new), bidding, canceling, selling, transferring, etc., and each transaction type has its own footprint, which really adds up in the long-run.